Difference Between JSON and BSON

-- The BSON type supports the dates and binary data and because of its nature, this is not in a readable form whereas normal JSON files consist of a key-value pair.
-It is not a mandate that the BSON files are always smaller than JSON files but it surely skips the records which are irrelevant while in case of JSON you need to parse each byte.
+- The BSON type supports the dates and binary data, and because of its nature, this is not in a readable form, whereas normal JSON files consist of a key-value pair.
+It is not a mandate that the BSON files are always smaller than JSON files, but it surely skips the records which are irrelevant, while in the case of JSON, you need to parse each byte.
 This is the main reason for using it inside MongoDB.

 - The BSON type format is lightweight, highly traversable and fast in nature.
 BSON implementation is used for supporting embedding objects and arrays within other objects.
-Inside BSON objects indexes can be built and the objects are matched against query expressions on the top level and BSON keys.
-BSON is that binary encoding JSON document which is used to store documents in collections.
-Support for data types like binary and date which aren’t supported in JSON are added into BSON.
+Inside BSON objects, indexes can be built, and the objects are matched against query expressions on the top level and BSON keys.
+BSON is a binary encoding JSON document that is used to store documents in collections.
+Support for data types like binary and date, which aren’t supported in JSON, is added into BSON.